bytedance/kernel/Documentation/x86/resctrl.rst

 When monitoring is enabled all MON groups will also contain:

 "mon_data":
-	This contains a set of files organized by L3 domain and by RDT event.
-E.g. on a system with two L3 domains there will be subdirectories "mon_L3_00" and "mon_L3_01".
+	This contains a set of files organized by L3 domain or by NUMA node (depending on whether Sub-NUMA Cluster (SNC) mode is disabled or enabled respectively) and by RDT event.
+E.g. on a system with SNC mode disabled with two L3 domains there will be subdirectories "mon_L3_00" and "mon_L3_01".
+The numerical suffix refers to the L3 cache id.
+With SNC enabled the directory names are the same, but the numerical suffix refers to the node id.
 Each of these directories have one file per event (e.g. "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes").
 In a MON group these files provide a read out of the current value of the event for